corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-persistence.md

   The migrations run when the virtual node is created and logging shows the migrations executing.
   If you have direct database access, you should see the tables being created.
-  If you are using Postgres, make sure to look under the correct schema, since each virtual node creates a new schema, unless an external VNode DB was provided during VNode creation.
+  If you are using Postgres, make sure to look under the correct schema, since each virtual node creates a new schema, unless an external VNode database was provided during VNode creation.

 ## Mapping your new tables to JPA entities